What Are Some Common Mistakes to Avoid When Answering 'Tell Me About Yourself'?

 After showcasing your achievements, connect your background to the role you’re applying for.
 Explain how your qualifications and abilities align with the job requirements.
 To do this effectively, carefully review the job posting to ensure your story matches the company's priorities and addresses the employer's goal.
 This demonstrates your suitability and shows that you’ve done your homework.

 For example, if you’re a college student applying for a marketing position, mention how your academic projects and internships have prepared you for the role.
-Highlight skills such as attention to detail, proficiency in relevant systems, and adaptability to new technologies.
+Highlight skills like attention to detail, proficiency in relevant systems, and your adaptability to new technologies.
 Tie your story back to the company’s success goals, demonstrating how your diverse experiences align with their mission.
 Frame yourself as the unique solution to the company's needs.

 Common Mistakes to Avoid